saegl5/jiayou_create_calendar/README.md

 ## Known Issue

-- [ ] Events do not roll over until the new year **(considering to add feature, maybe even allow users to set the start year, would backport! for now, can simply create a calendar in the new year)**
+- [ ] Events do not roll over until the new year **(~~considering to add~~ feature coming soon, maybe even allow users to set the start year, would backport! for now, can simply create a calendar in the new year)**

 <hr>
 Made with &heartsuit; in Visual Studio Code